 Because driving the 4-pin "bit-banger" serial port on the CoCo eats up so much processor time, other OS-9 tasks come to a screeching halt.
-There is available on Delphi a driver for the port that some say enables the computer to be used at 1200 bps with a modem (as long as you make a custom cable that feeds the receive-data line inter an interrupt line on the port). line into an interrupt line on the port).
-Even then, operation is likely to be unreliable, and you won't be able to run much else than your terminal program while this driver is in use.
+There is available on Delphi a driver for the port that some say enables the computer to be used at 1200 bps with a modem (as long as you make a custom cable that feeds the receive-data line into an interrupt line on the port).
+Even then, operation is likely to be unreliable, and you won't be able to run much else than and you won't be able to run much else than your terminal program while this driver is in use.
 So, while it is possible to use the bit-banger port for modem communications, it is not advisable.
 If you are using OS-9, you really need a hardware RS-232 pack for reliable OS-9 modem communication.